Michael2109/cobalt/README.md

 1. `File -> New -> Project from version control -> Github`
 2. Using CMD/terminal navigate to the `cobalt/compiler` directory
 3. Run `stack build`
-4. Run `stack exec compiler-exe` to run the the main function in `app/Main`.
-This currently compiles to Java code, compiles with javac and executes.
+4. Run `stack exec compiler-exe` to execute the compiler.
 5. Run `stack test` to execute all tests.

 # Example